 The number of bytes/words needed to be transferred for the DMA transfer to be complete.
-When the transfer count is reached, the DMA controller rearms or disarms the DMA channel and alerts the CPU with an interrupt request.
+When the transfer count is reached, the DMA controller rearms or disarms the DMA channel (depending on transfer mode) and alerts the CPU with an interrupt request.
 The transfer count can be defined in the configuration or it can be defined as a variable length described in the next section.